 A new system for handling complaints is failing consumers, say campaigners

-by Helen Dewdney, The Complaining Cow consumer blogger and author of How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results! and Marcus Williamson consumer champion and editor of ceoemail.com
+Reports by Helen Dewdney and Marcus Williamson.
+Helen is a consumer champion.
+The Complaining Cow blogger and author of consumer interest publications.
+Marcus Williamson is a consumer champion and editor of ceoemail.com

 The idea of going to an Ombudsman has been part of the British consumer system for many years.
 If an electricity or gas supplier gives problems, initially you would try to sort the matter with the provider.
 Going to court or taking the matter to Ombudsman is then seen as a last resort to try to resolve things.

 Since October last year consumers have had the chance to take complaints to an Ombudsman for other services, such as retail, furniture and airlines.
 This new world of private Ombudsmen is run by companies who make money by charging retailers a fee for each complaint handled.

 But one year on, campaigners say the new system of privatised Ombudsmen is already causing problems.
 This is due to confusion and a lack of oversight.

-The new privatised Ombudsmen are appointed by the Chartered Trading Standards Institute (CTSI) and must be members of the Ombudsman Association (OA).
+The new privatised Ombudsmen are appointed by the Chartered Trading Standards Institute (CTSI).
+Ombudsmen must be members of the Ombudsman Association (OA).
 However, neither of these organisations seems willing to tackle the slew of problems that has arisen over the last year.

 What’s wrong with the ADR sector and how can it be fixed?

-- Issue: There’s no single place for consumers to see which Ombudsman deals with which company.
+Issue: There’s no single place for consumers to find which Ombudsman deals with which company.
 This wastes consumers’ time and causes confusion.

 Solution: CTSI should provide a single website listing all the ombudsmen and the sectors that they deal with.

 Issue: Ombudsmen do not have to list the companies about which they can accept complaints.

 Solution: CTSI should dictate that companies must list the companies they deal with.
 The should ensure that retailers clearly “signpost” their customers to an Ombudsman scheme, if necessary.

 Issue: There should only be one Ombudsman for each sector, if possible.
 New Ombudsmen for sectors already covered should be avoided.

 Solution: CTSI and OA must prevent new entrants into a sector where an Ombudsman already exists.